 Defined as a specified period of observation and evaluation of a student’s conduct.
 Any violation of University or residence hall policy committed by a student on Disciplinary Probation is a serious violation and could result in dismissal from the University.
 A student placed on Disciplinary Probation may not participate in an international study abroad program or any other off-site University academic program during the period of his/her probation.

 Dismissal with the Opportunity to Apply for ReadmissionA separation from the University which provides the student an opportunity to apply for readmission after a specified period of time and after meeting all conditions specified at the time of dismissal.
 An application to the University is required to seek readmission and readmission is not guaranteed.
-The University reserves the right to consider in its sole discretion, as a part of a student’s application for readmission, any pending and/or unresolved reports of alleged misconduct.
+The University reserves the right to consider in its sole discretion, as a part of a student’s application for readmission, any unresolved and/or additional reports of alleged misconduct.